 Their mind and body needed something more.

-However, by the end of your interaction together, that extra spark or energy that they needed simply wasn’t there.
+By the end of your time together, that extra spark or energy they needed wasn’t there.

-A person will go head on into a romantic pursuit and interaction without necessarily knowing where it is going.
+A person will go head-on into a romantic pursuit without knowing where it is going.

 There was an initial interest that got that person to start interacting but that doesn’t always lead to where they hoped it would.